Music (MUS)

 Course Related Content Group: Keyboard Skills

 This course is one part of a two-semester package of Beginning Voice Classes.
 The two may be taken in any order.
-This section focuses on breathing and support, tone production and resonance.
-Students learn about the physiology of good singing and learn to sing in group and solo settings.
+This section focuses on posture, breathing, tone production, and resonance.
+Students learn about the physiology of healthy singing through both group and solo performance.

 Transfers to both UC/CSU